gwynethguo/deribit-kafka-orderbook/README.md

    The `PrevChangeId` field in the order book messages is used to detect message loss.
 If a gap is detected, the application resubscribes to the affected instrument.

 3. **Kafka Broker Unavailability**
-   If the Kafka broker is unavailable, the application logs the error and retries sending messages.
+   If the Kafka broker is unavailable, the application logs the error.
+Retrying is currently not implemented.
+However, it will be considered for future improvements.

 4. **Invalid API Responses**
    The application validates API responses and logs any errors.
 For example, if the Deribit API returns an error code, the application logs the error and exits.